 Complete these prerequisites before you get started with DeploymentPro:

 - Review the system requirements for DMA and for DeploymentPro.
-See What are the system requirements for DeploymentPro? and Introduction to Device Management for more information.
+These are listed below.

 Complete these steps to confirm the users running DMA: